READERS RIDES |

 Fast forward to 1999 and I was left some money by a relative, once all of my current commitments where covered I had a few £££ left over and decided that instead of just looking at the cars in classic american and street machine (Now revamped and selling in shops again-ED) that I would pick a dealer and go and have a look see.

 I found a dealer locally enough up in Chorley and headed out, the guy had a number of cars a few 90’s Tram’s Am’s and couple of old school 60’s/70’s muscle cars also maybe 12 Corvettes.
 Most of these where out of my price range though there were 2 Vette’s a Blue 85 Grand Sport look a like and a Red 84.
 The 84 being a few hundred cheaper, I got straight on the phone to the insurance company, figured out I could insure them – even at the ripe age of 23 and took the 84 out for a test drive.
 The dealer drove 1st – turning the car 90 degrees on the spot and taking off up the road at a fair pace – coming from a front wheel drive sub 2 litre eurobox to this sleek and loud road burner was a revelation – I drove the 2nd part of the test drive and after that was sold and had to have it.
 And I’ve had it ever since.
+I ran the car for a few years – it had only done around 500 miles for the 5 years before my ownership – in the 1st year I put over 4k on it – and lots of stuff broke, that 1st year was quite costly but great fun.
+I joined the UK club and attended their meets in Liverpool.

 I started off upgrading the car as and when I could – had the cats removed and a full custom - header back S/S system constructed for it to improve the response and sound plus a few upgrades to the intake etc the result is around 250BHP - not great but good for an 84 plus on a run at a constant 60mph it’ll almost crack 30mpg (US gal too) a fact proven when I first went to billing with it – 300 miles almost on just on half a tank of juice.